 The choice of a close control air conditioner can affect the energy usage requirements of a data centre or telecommunications facility.
-For example, calculations show that \$5,180 per annum can be saved due to the selection of more efficient CCAC (see Table 8) which is approximately 10% of the overall cost of a CCAC unit.
-There is also considerable technical scope to increase the energy efficiency of close control air conditioners.
+For example, calculations show that \$4,200 per annum can be saved due to the selection of more efficient CCAC (see Table 8).
+There is also considerable technical scope to increase the energy efficiency of close control air conditioner.

 Purchaser behaviour suggests that there are deficiencies in the close control air conditioner market.
 Feedback from suppliers also suggests market deficiencies exist, as they report that rarely are ongoing operating costs considered in purchase decisions, despite lifecycle energy costs being typically five times purchase costs.
-An analysis of the market and feedback from leading industry suppliers suggests these market deficiencies are being caused by one or more of the following:
+An analysis of the market and feedback from suppliers suggests these market deficiencies are being caused by one or more of the following:

-- incomplete information available to consumers; and - a focus on up-front purchase price, rather than the on-going energy costs, of equipment.
+- incomplete information available to consumers - a focus on up-front purchase price, rather than the on-going energy costs, of equipment.